dansmyers/Networks/Sprint-3-IP_and_Back_End/Deliverables/README.md

 > Separate the control plane from the data plane.

 What is the control plane?
 What is the data plane?
 Why might we want to separate them?
 What advantages does SDN offer over traditional network architectures?

+#### Answers

+- Control Plane: The control plane is the part of the network which determines how data is transfered from one place to another.

+- Data Plane: The data plane is the part of the network which actually does the transmition, following the rules set by the control plane

+-

 ## A Compleat Shakespearean Search Engyne